edwingeng/deque/v2/README.md

 func (dq *Deque[T]) TryPopBack() (_ T, ok bool)
-    TryPopBack tries to remove a value from the back of dq and returns the removed value and true if dq is not empty, otherwise it returns false.
+    TryPopBack tries to remove a value from the back of dq and returns the removed value if any.
+The return value ok indicates whether it succeeded.

 func (dq *Deque[T]) TryPopFront() (_ T, ok bool)
-    TryPopFront tries to remove a value from the front of dq and returns the removed value and true if dq is not empty, otherwise it returns false.
+    TryPopFront tries to remove a value from the front of dq and returns the removed value if any.
+The return value ok indicates whether it succeeded.

 func (dq *Deque[T]) Back() (_ T, ok bool)
-    Back returns the last value of dq and true if dq is not empty, otherwise it returns false.
+    Back returns the last value of dq if any.
+The return value ok indicates whether it succeeded.

 func (dq *Deque[T]) Front() (_ T, ok bool)
-    Front returns the first value of dq and true if dq is not empty, otherwise it returns false.
+    Front returns the first value of dq if any.
+The return value ok indicates whether it succeeded.

 func (dq *Deque[T]) IsEmpty() bool
     IsEmpty returns whether dq is empty.